AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ![](/assets/initial RAP3 screen.png)

+Because the Apache server needs to write files and create directories, it is necessary that it has a shell.
+You can check this in the file `/etc/passwd`.
+This file contains a line that starts with `daemon`.

+daemon:x:1:1:daemon:/usr/sbin:/bin/bash

+If the last part of that line reads`/bin/bash`, you know that Apache can execute shell commands. \(I got a SLIM-error, saying that `mkdir()`fails, which was caused by Apache not having a shell at its disposal.\)

+Now you are done.

 If you need to restart the apache server for whatever reason, here is the command:

 `sudo /opt/bitnami/ctlscript.sh restart apache`